Non-simplicial quantum toric varieties: Definition of (non-simplicial) quantum toric varieties

 \end{proof}

-\begin{Def} The stack $\Uscr_\sigma^{cal}:=[\C^I/\Z^{N-d} \times E(\ker(h_{\sigma\C}))]$ is the quantum toric variety associated to the cone $\sigma$ and to the calibration $h^{cal} : \Z^N\to \Gamma$. \end{Def}
+\begin{Def} The stack $\Uscr_\sigma^{cal}\coloneqq [\C^I/\Z^{N-d} \times E(\ker(h_{\sigma\C}))]$ is the quantum toric variety associated to the cone $\sigma$ and to the calibration $h^{cal}: \Z^N\to \Gamma$. \end{Def}

-\begin{Rem} If $\sigma$ is non-simplicial (i.e. $\ker(h_{\sigma\C})$ is non-empty and thus is not discrete) then the quantum toric variety associated to $\sigma$ cannot be describe as a quasifold (i.e. locally the quotient of a space $\R^n$ by a discrete subgroup, see \cite{quasifold}) in contrast to the simplicial case. \end{Rem}
+\begin{Rem}[Local models] If $\sigma$ is non-simplicial (i.e. $\ker(h_{\sigma\C})$ is non-empty and thus is not discrete) then the quantum toric variety associated to $\sigma$ cannot be described as a quasifold (i.e. locally the quotient of a space $\R^n$ by a discrete subgroup, see \citep{quasifold}) in contrast to the simplicial case. \\ It is the product of such (stacky version of) quasifolds with the quotient of $\Theta_{|I|-d} \coloneqq [\C^{|I|-d}/(\C^*)^{|I|-d}]$.
+This last stack can be described as follows : an open point (given by the orbit $(\C^*)^{|I|-d}$), locally closed points (given by the orbits of the form $(\C^*)^J \times 0$ where $0<|J|<|I|-d$) and a closed point (given by the orbit $\{0\}$).
+Moreover, the closure of the point $x_J \coloneqq (\C^*)^J \times 0$ is